PLT-Columbia/Prog-6-Optimization/README.md

 14.   ret i32 %res.0
 15. }
 ```
 Note that, in the code above, there is no control path that uses `%add`.
 Thus, the instruction that defined `%add` (line 3) does not have any impact on the rest of the code.
 This instruction is an example of a dead instruction, and we can safely remove it from our IR.
-As you can imagine with dead funcitons, our objective for this optimization is to remove such instructions. *Hint: to analyze whether a defined variable is used later in the code, you can revisit the concepts of `LIVE_IN`/`LIVE_OUT` sets from Programming Assignment 5.*
+As you can imagine with dead functions, our objective for this optimization is to remove such instructions. *Hint: to analyze whether a defined variable is used later in the code, you can revisit the concepts of `LIVE_IN`/`LIVE_OUT` sets from Programming Assignment 5.*

 ### Getting Started